recommeddit/frontend-archived/VSCODE_CONFIGURATION.md

 # VS Code configuration

 This template comes with a default configuration in `.vscode/settings.json`, so you don't need to configure anything.
-You only need to install the those
+You only need to install the those extensions:
-extensions:

 - [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode)
   to enable syntax highlighting and rich intellisense.
 - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
   to enable linting while you code.
 - [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
-  to enable formating on save.
+  to enable formatting on save.
 - [EditorConfig for VS Code](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig)
   to enable all users use same editor configuration regarding to charset, indentation style, EOF, etc

 Anyways, you can also use this guide to customize or move this configuration to your Workspace or User Settings.

 ## Svelte for VS Code